Do you see signs of water pooling in your yard on a dry day? Is your water bill ridiculously high? These are both signs of an underground pipe leak.

 Underground pipe leaks occur when an underground water supply pipe breaks or leaks—either along its length or where it connects to elbows or other fittings.
 Leaks and breaks can occur because of invasive roots, shifting ground, or freezing or corroding pipes.

-1 Turn off every faucet, fixture, and appliance that uses water—even the ice maker.
-Do NOT turn off the main shutoff valve.
+2 Turn off every faucet, fixture, and appliance that uses water—even raise the bail wire on the ice maker to turn it off.
+Do NOT turn off the main shutoff valve located by the water meter.

 4 Leave the water shut off for 30 minutes, and then see if the needle has moved from the mark.
 If it has, your plumbing is leaking somewhere.